jonathan-nobrega/moraesjon/README.md

 <!-- - 📄 My resume can be found [here](https://www.linkedin.com/resume-builder/urn:li:fs_memberResume:21062681/). -->

-- ⚡ Quick fact: I once endeavored to create a startup and failed miserably.
+- ⚡ Quick fact: I once endeavored to create a startup and failed.
 That got me into programming.

 <h3 align="left">Languages and Tools:</h3>